Do you take formal portraits at weddings?

 Sparingly.
 I almost never use a flash before the dancing starts.
 I think natural light is often what makes a particular environment unique.
 I’d hate to eliminate that with a flash just to make a “proper” exposure.
 I’ll often opt for darker, sometimes even motion-blurred photos before putting a flash on.
 However, sometimes I need to use artificial light to catch the acrobatic dance moves of your guests.
 That’s much more important than preserving natural light.

-Are you married?
+Are you an LGBT ally?

-There’s thousands of photographers out there.
+There are thousands of photographers out there.
 Why should we hire you for our wedding?